-An estimated 1% of the population is asexual, though experts believe the numbers could be higher.
+An estimated 1% of the population is asexual, though experts believe that the number could actually be higher.

 This article looks at what asexuality is, what it is not, and some of the spectrums that people may identify with.

 Asexuality is a sexual orientation, just like homosexuality, bisexuality, and heterosexuality.
+It is both an identity and a spectrum.
 Asexual people are sometimes known as ace or aces for short.

-According to The Trevor Project, asexual is an umbrella term that exists on a spectrum.
-It describes a variety of ways in which a person might identify.
+According to The Trevor Project, the asexuality spectrum is an umbrella term that describes a variety of ways in which a person might identify.
 While most asexual people have little interest in having sex, they may experience romantic attraction.
 Others may not.

 Asexual people have the same emotional needs as everyone else.
 Most will desire and form emotionally intimate relationships with other people.
 Asexual people may be attracted to the same sex or other sexes.